 Our service project will be removing old interior ranch fences left over from ranching days in cooperation with volunteers from the Friends of the Buenos Aires NWR.
-The fence removal is part of an ongoing 15 year project by the Refuge to remove interior fences; only ~40 miles of fence remain down from the over 150 miles of fences that originally existed.
+The fence removal is part of an ongoing 15-year project by the Refuge to remove interior fences; only ~30 miles of the fence remains down from the over 150 miles of fences that originally existed.
 We will roll fence wire, pull fence posts and carry them to a UTV to be transported out to trucks for later recycling.
+Our volunteer group will modify some boundary or right of way fence into a wildlife-friendly fence.
 We will be camping in a volunteer campground and the refuge will transport us to the work site each day.
 On our day off we can hike in Brown Canyon, explore other nearby refuge trails, or just relax and enjoy this remote and beautiful refuge.

 Come give something back to the Buenos Aires National Wildlife Refuge with Wilderness Volunteers!